almibe/naps/README.md

   naps fragments will probably go away.
 But for now they are useful for things like using the same content across multiple templates like a header or footer or sidebar.</dd>
   <dt><code>/templates/</code></dt>
-  <dd>Templates are files that are processed with the `GStringTemplateEngine`.
+  <dd>Templates are files that are processed with the <code>GStringTemplateEngine</code>.
 Each asciidoc file in contents with
   be processed with either default template or the template specified in the matching .json file.
 The content of the asciidoc is inset in the `$content` variable and all other are set with the content from the .json file.</dd>
 </dl>

+When you run `gradle naps` each file in the content directory is examined.
+If it's an asciidoc file (by default *.adoc) it is process by `asciidoctorj` and the output of that process is inserted into the `${content}` variable of the related template file (either the default template or the one specified in the related .json file).
+All other files (except for related json files) are just copied over without being changed.